 Additional information Extra page for additional information you want to give on question(s).
 Please state the question number text refers to.
-Comments on the MIR package - other documents Should you wish to make any comments on the Environmental Report (SEA) or any of the background papers prepared in support of the MIR please use the template below, giving details of the relevant document(s) along with your comments.
+Comments on the MID made as a stherm documents Comments on the MIR package - other documents Should you wish to make any comments on the Environmental Papert (SEA) or any of the background papers prepared in Should you wish to make any comments on the Environmental Report (SEA) or any of the background papers prepared in support of the MIR please use the template below, giving details of the relevant document(s) along with your comments.